-The official logo (version 2.0) of the WSOTP Podcast.
+The official 2.0 logo of the WSOTP Podcast.

 The city of CIncinnati invited the Podcast team back down to Fountain Square to host the city’s St. Patrick’s Day Party.

-The epic Promotion & Relegation Survey project produced loads of data on North America’s desires.
+The epic Promotion & Relegation Survey project produced loads of data on North America supporters’ desires for the beautiful game.